 Drapes are hung similarly to curtains.
 Resting on a rod that spans the window or set of French doors, drapes are pretty simple to install.
 They are hung just above the top of the window and always reach to the floor, sometimes pooling a little on the ground.
 Although the main purpose of drapes is to block out sunlight, design is an important aspect of this window dressing, too.
 Drapes are sold in a variety of designs, fabrics, and styles.
 You will often see them used at royal or fancy buildings and estates to give an air of sophistication.
 Because of this, they rarely lack in style.

-Although drapes and curtains are both sold in pairs, hung on rods, and can reach the floor, there are a couple of main differences between these two window dressings.
+Although both are sold in pairs, hung on rods, and can reach the floor, there are a couple of main differences between drapes and curtains.

 The fabric is what sets these two apart.
 Drapes are designed with thick, heavy fabric that is made to block out sunlight.
 This is why you will usually find them in bedrooms.

 Curtains, on the other hand, are made with more flowy, sheer, fashion-forward fabrics.
 Curtains have the ability to add a bit of design to a room and need to be paired with shades to block out excess light.